kmcmahon4/cpuscheduler/cpu/README.md

 Welcome to my CPU Scheduling Simulation Program.
 Some brief things to note:

+-TO USE MY PC AND RUN PROGRAM:
+-  -password: supernova
+-  -Open terminal (CLICK BUTTON IN BOTTOM RIGHT CORNER, TYPE IN TERMINAL IN SEARCH BAR)
+- cd ./Desktop/cpu
+- ./cpu_scheduler

 - - ASSUMPTIONS - -
 Maximum amount of process that can be considered is 10 for each algorithm.
 Random burst time generation maximum value is 20.